sonic-net/DASH/documentation/general/design/dash-sonic-hld.md

 12. During a delete operation, if there is a dependency (E.g. mappings still present when a VNET is deleted), implementation shall return *error* and shall not perform any force-deletions or delete dependencies implicitly.
 13. During a bulk operation, if any part/subset of API fails, implementation shall return *error* for the entire API.
 Sonic implementation shall validate the entire API as pre-checks before applying and return accordingly.
 14. Implementation must have flexible memory allocation for ENI and not reserve max scale during initial create (e.g 100k routes).
 This is to allow oversubscription.
 15. Implementation must not have silent failures for APIs.
 E.g accepting an API from controller, returning success and failing in the backend.
+This is orthoganal to the idempotency of APIs described above for ADD and Delete operations.
+Intent is to ensure SDN controller and Sonic implementation is in-sync

 # 2 Packet Flows